 - Pick your time based on when your baby is usually active.
 Research shows that babies are often the most active at night.

 - To get started, sit with your feet up or lie on your side.
-Count each of your baby’s movements as one kick and tap the foot on our app until you reach ten movements.
-After a few days you will begin to see a pattern for your baby (how long it takes you to get to ten).
+Count each of your baby’s movements (kicks, jabs, pokes and rolls) as one kick and tap the foot on the app until you reach 10 movements.

 - Every pregnancy and every baby is different.
 For example, Sarah may be able to record 10 movements for her baby in 10 minutes, but Megan’s baby may take 30 minutes to record 10 movements.
 If Sarah finds that it is taking her baby an hour to record 10 movements, she knows that is a change in her baby’s normal movement pattern, so she should contact her healthcare provider right away.
 The most important thing is to count your baby’s kicks every day so you will know what is normal for YOUR baby.

 - Babies don’t run out of room or slow down at the end of pregnancy.
 Babies should move up to and even during labor.

 Trust your instincts!
 Don’t hesitate to contact your provider or go to the hospital if you notice a change in what’s normal for your baby.
 Your provider will want to hear from you with any concerns during your pregnancy.